AryanBV/weather_monitoring_system/README.md

 ## Overview

-This Weather Monitoring System is a Python-based application that fetches real-time weather data for multiple cities, processes and stores this data, generates alerts for extreme weather conditions, and creates visualizations of weather trends.
+This Weather Monitoring System is a Python-based application that fetches real-time weather data for multiple Indian metro cities, processes and stores this data, generates alerts for extreme weather conditions, and creates visualizations of weather trends.

-## Features
+## Core Features

-- Fetches weather data from OpenWeatherMap API(temperature data is received in Celsius)
+- Fetches weather data from OpenWeatherMap API for Delhi, Mumbai, Chennai, Bangalore, Kolkata, and Hyderabad
 - Processes and stores weather data in MongoDB
-- Generates daily weather summaries
+- Generates daily weather summaries including:
+  - Average temperature
+  - Maximum temperature
+  - Minimum temperature
+  - Dominant weather condition
-- Alerts for high and low temperature thresholds
+- User-configurable alerts for temperature thresholds
-- Visualizes temperature trends and weather conditions
+- Visualizes daily weather summaries, historical trends, and triggered alerts
-- Logs system activities and errors

-## New Features
+## Additional Features

-- Extended weather parameters: Now includes humidity and wind speed in addition to temperature
+- Extended weather parameters: Includes humidity and wind speed in addition to temperature
 - 5-day weather forecast retrieval and processing
-- Enhanced daily summaries with additional weather parameters
-- Forecast summaries based on predicted conditions
+- Web dashboard for real-time weather visualization
+- Machine learning-based weather prediction for the next 24 hours

+    ### Web Dashboard
+    The web dashboard provides a user-friendly interface to view current weather data, forecasts, and predictions for all monitored cities.

+    ### Machine Learning Weather Prediction
+    Trained machine learning models for 24-hour weather prediction are stored in the `models/` directory.

 ## Prerequisites